rudeanton/weather-app/README.md

 Features:

--Search weather by city
+- Search weather by city
--Display temperature, humidity and description -Dynamic weather emoji
+- Display temperature, humidity and description
+- Dynamic weather emoji
--Responsive design for mobile devices
+- Responsive design for mobile devices

 Technologies:

--HTML
--CSS
+- HTML
+- CSS
--JavaScript (Fetch API)
+- JavaScript (Fetch API)

 How to use: